PDLT-University-of-York/test-split-site/docs/ultra/assignment-marking.md

     1. Click the **mark pill** in the top right.
     2. **Enter a mark** equal to or less than the maximum score shown.
-    3. If marks are set to *Post automatically*, the mark and feedback will be immediately made available to students.
+    3. If marks are set to *Post automatically*, the mark and feedback will be immediately made available to students once you click elsewhere on the page.
 If set to [*Post manually*](#5-manually-post-marks), the mark is saved for posting later.

     ![Complete/incomplete schema, with entered mark of 1, shown to students as a tick.](images/assignment-marking-manual-mark.png)